Elementary Real Analysis: Cantor's transcendental numbers

-{\em $\bullet$ Cantor's proof made effective. }We extract from the previous proof an algorithm
+{\em $\bullet$ An effective version of Cantor's proof. }We extract from the previous proof an algorithm

-such that the number $\kappa(\mathcal{A})$ is transcendental.
-We begin with an auxiliary result which by means of Lagrange's Theorem~\ref{thm_Lagrange} effectivizes, for integral polynomials, the fact that any nonzero value of a~continuous function has a~neighborhood on which the function does not vanish.
+producing a~recursive transcendental number $\kappa(\mathcal{A})$.
+We define $\mathcal{A}$ with the help of the following proposition, which in turn we obtain by means of Theorem~\ref{thm_Lagrange}.
+The proposition is an effective version, for integral polynomials, of the fact that any nonzero value of a~continuous function has a~neighborhood on which the function does not vanish.

 \begin{prop}[$p(x)\ne0$ on $I$] Let